-HealthRider is an ICON Fitness brand, so don’t be surprised to see a lot of similarities between their machines and those from FreeMotion, ProForm or NordicTrack, all owned by ICON.
+HealthRider treadmills are manufactured by ICON Health & Fitness, so don’t be surprised to see a lot of similarities between their machines and those from FreeMotion, ProForm or NordicTrack, also part of the same company.

 They sell treadmills, ellipticals, bikes and riders, which you will always find at reasonable prices and always for home use only.

-There are a few reasons why one would choose this brand.
+There are a few reasons why you might choose this brand.
 The folding system is easy to use with all models.
 The motors are quiet so you don’t hassle downstairs neighbors when you exercise.
-The extra warranty options are fair and cover all the possible risks when buying budgeting treadmills.
+The extra warranty options are fair and cover all the possible risks when buying budget treadmills.

-We must warn you that these machines have not been built to last too many years.
+We must warn you that these machines are not built to last too many years.
 The models we tested can support light workouts (10 hours a week) without problems.
-If you are an advanced runner or more than one person were to use the treadmill, you may have a hard time with replacement parts after one year.
+If you are an advanced runner or more than one person will be using the treadmill, you may have a hard time with replacement parts after one year.

 We would recommend a HealthRider treadmill to a person interested in staying in shape, has a small budget and needs to workout in the comfort of his or her home.
 We would not recommend it for more serious runners.
 Opt for a NordicTrack or ProForm instead if you are in this price range.